Cinna-bun/e621_archiver/README.md

 In order to easily download and handle small archives of your favorite tags, or perhaps your favorites list, you can use async_e6_downloader.py
 Please note that if you download massive numbers of files with this, your operating system might not handle browsing the folder very well, and it might crash your computer!

+The files will be saved in a folder named after your search tags and will have names which are abbreviations of the tags on the post.
+If you run find_abbreviations.py you can see what to search in windows file explorer or mac to find your files based on your desired tag queries.

 # For mass archiving of data
 In order to download enormous numbers of files, consider using async_e6_downloader_mongodb.py